jalsol/jalsol.github.io/content/_index.md

 - **Quang Truong** (the Chinese/Korean/etc. way);
 - **jalsol** (my internet nickname).

-*I should probably have an English name?
-I used to have one, but I haven't used it since childhood.*

 My pronouns are **he/him** (ever since birth and will always be).

 ## what do i do?